Office Update: Safe Patient Appointments (Read More)

 Make an Appointment with a Doctor for Evaluation

 Sudden leg weakness is a symptom, and you want to know what is causing the symptom.
 Since so many causes are related to a spinal condition, you can make an appointment with a spine specialist for diagnosis and treatment.
-Diagnosis tests include a physical examination, blood tests, motor testing, neurologic exam, MRI, X-rays, myelogram and CAT scan.
+Diagnostic tests include a physical examination, blood tests, motor testing, a neurologic exam, MRI, X-rays, myelogram, and CT scan.

 Sources